Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 [TDigest](https://github.com/isarn/isarn-sketches) library for computation of third quantile.

 **This metric works with only one column.**

-All third value metrics are defined in `thirdQuantile` subsection.
 Additional parameters can be supplied:

 * `accuracyError` - *Optional, default is `0.01`*.
 Accuracy error for calculation of third value.

-Metric increment returns `Failure` status for rows where value in the specified column is not castable to number.
+Metric is not reversible and metric increment returns `Failure` status for rows where value in the specified column cannot be cast to number.

+All third value metrics are defined in `thirdQuantile` subsection.

 ### Get Quantile Metric